Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "No." Daar’s tone brooked no argument.

-"…My Father?"
+"...My Father?"

 "I ain’t interested in manipulatin’ the internal affairs of another species.
 Not after what was done to us."

 Wrong-footed by not even being heard out after a lifetime of brotherly trust, Regaari verbally tripped over himself.
-"Ah… Fortunately, My Father, I don’t think that will be an issue.
-Let me tell you who I have in mind…"
+"Ah...
+Fortunately, My Father, I don’t think that will be an issue.
+Let me tell you who I have in mind..."

 "***No.*** I will not speak my displeasure again."